 Authentic Mexican Chilaquiles Rojos

-- 2 Large Egg
+- 2 roma tomatoes

-- ¼ Teaspoon Salt
+- ¼ teaspoon salt

 - Turn the oven to Broil.

-- Broil the peppers and tomatoes for 10-minutes (or medium-charred on top).
+- Broil the peppers and tomatoes for 10-minutes (or until medium-charred on top).
 Then using tongs, flip the peppers and tomatoes to their other side.

-- Heat up a large pan.
+- Heat up a large skillet on medium-low heat.